MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ## Let's code!

+### Add Azure components

+Let's add the Cognitive Services to our deployment to be able to make use of it.

-### Modify the ARM template to add the computer vision
+#### Modify the ARM template to add the Computer Vision service

+DO WE HAVE A "STARTING" ARM TEMPLATE?
+IF SO, LETS SHOW WHERE TO OPEN AND LOCATE WHERE TO ADD THE BELOW

+Open the existing ARM template located here (LINK TO FINIsHED LAB05_ARM_TEMPLATE_INITIAL).

 Under the resources array, add the following: